 MIT faculty and students work with Draper in a variety of ways.
 Faculty collaborate with Draper staff on a wide range of research activities in hardware, software, systems, and materials engineering.
 The Draper Fellow Program gives graduate students the opportunity to conduct their thesis research at Draper under the supervision of both an MIT faculty advisor and a member of Draper’s technical staff in an area of mutual interest.
 Draper Fellows’ graduate degree tuition and stipends are funded by Draper.
 Draper also employs undergraduate and graduate students directly to work on projects during the summer as well as the school year.

 All students working at Draper are in direct daily contact with Draper engineers and scientists, benefiting from their collective knowledge and experience and from access to Draper’s advanced laboratory facilities and equipment in Kendall Square.
-Working on real-world projects for Draper customers, students can gain insight into customers’ and end users’ needs and concerns, ranging from cost to usability.
+Working on real-world projects for Draper customers, students can gain insight into customers’ and end users’ needs and concerns, ranging from usability to cost.

 For information, contact the Draper Education Office.